Tranquility2/TimeOn/README.md

  - counted
  - displayed
  - summarized

-As this project is growing a lot of re-factoring will be done, We will try to keep the 'code' as simple and organized as possible.
+As this project is growing a lot of re-factoring will be done, We will try to keep the code as simple and organized as possible.

 Feature list:

  * Monitor Tasks
- ..1.
-Time
+   1. Time
- ..2.
-Notes
+   2. Notes
- ..3.
-Categories
+   3. Categories
  * Visual Time frame

 Todo list: